Tatwik19/Tatwik19.github.io/index.md

 	- Developed compact and portable footwear for gait analysis to improve gait balance for patients at the Barrow Institute.

 *	[Semi-Autonomous Twin Hoist System](https://github.com/Tatwik19/24-Increasing-Changeover-Capabilities-at-Isola)<span style="float:right;">Aug 2023 – May 2023</span>
-	- Designed two independent hoists to pick up and change copper rolls (700lbs) used for PCB manufacturing.
+	- Designed two independent hoists to pick up and change copper rolls (700 lbs) used for PCB manufacturing.

 *	[Wearable Robotics with Embedded System Control](https://github.com/Tatwik19/Team205-Watching-Distance)<span style="float:right;">Jan 2022 – Apr 2022</span>
 	- Developed an Embedded System that uses data collected from sensors to control the actuators with wireless WiFi control to help stoke patients.